vohung06/practice-projects/README.md

 ## 🎯 Purpose
 The purpose of this repository is to:
 - Practice programming skills
-- Improve problem - solving.
+- Improve problem - solving
-- Learn project structure and github workflow.
+- Learn project structure and github workflow
-- Explore different technologies.
+- Explore different technologies

 ## 🚀 Mini-projects
 ### Tic Tac Toe (C++)